vgopal02/CoffeeQuiz/README.md

 -   Questions for the quiz have been inspired by [Espresso and Coffee Guide](espressocoffeeguide.com) and [Coffee Quiz](www.coffeeteaclub.co.uk)  .

 -   Colors for the site have been chosen based combinations created in [colorcombos](https://www.colorcombos.com/combomaker.html?design=pencils&output_width=75&size_option=element&colors=5D7FA1,FFF9F9,F68405,020202&background_color=FFFFFF&show_hex_flag=Y).

+- Color combinations have been checked on [Toptal](https://www.toptal.com) Colorblind Web Page Filter.

 ### Media